2017 FED CUP

 Top-ranked American Venus Williams is a possibility for Team USA even though she hasn’t played the past three ties, but US Open finalist Madison Keys might not be healthy in time after feeling pain in her left wrist – an injury which required multiple surgeries earlier this year.

-World No. 15 Coco Vandeweghe could figure in Rinaldi’s plans, as may US Open champion Sloane Stephens, world No. 44 CiCi Bellis and world No. 55 Shelby Rogers.
+15 Coco Vandeweghe could figure in Rinaldi’s plans, as may US Open champion Sloane Stephens, world No. 44 CiCi Bellis and world No. 55 Shelby Rogers.
 With six other Americans inside the Top 100 – Lauren Davis, Alison Riske, Varvara Lepchenko, Christina McHale, Jennifer Brady and Madison Brengle are the others – the captain should have no shortage of viable options for her four-player squad.

 We’ll learn Team USA’s plan for Belarus soon enough, but first, here’s a look at how the U.S. returned to the final, with wins against Germany in Maui in February and against the Czech Republic in Tampa in April.

 - For full coverage of the Fed Cup final, visit usta.com/fedcup, follow us on Twitter, Facebook and YouTube and watch on Tennis Channel.
 The final will be broadcast live on Saturday, Nov.
 11, at 6:30 a.m.
 ET and Sunday, Nov.
 12, at 6 a.m.
 ET.